DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/04_ereading_technologies.md

-#04 Technologies for electronic reading
+﻿#04 Technologies for electronic reading

 <div class="summary">
-- Users can choose from a multitude of hardware e-reader devices and software e-reading applications.
+- Users can choose from a multitude of hardware e-reader devices and software e-reader applications.
 - The possible combinations of software and hardware are complex and virtually unlimited.
 - EPUB is the most common format for electronic books, followed by Amazon's own proprietary ebook formats for its line of **Kindle** devices.
 </div>